In the blog post about

 => 256

-Let's figure out what's happening here:
+Let’s figure out what’s happening here

-- * All the operations were made by calculating the 2 to the power of 1, 2, 3, 4, etc.
+• - All the operations were made by calculating the 2 to the power of 1, 2, 3, 4, etc.

-- * All the exponentials change just by 1.
-So, we started with 1, then 2, then 3, and so on.
+• - All the exponentials change just by 1.
+So, we started with 1, then 2, then 3 and so on.
 So the change is just by 1

-- * If you see the results of each operation, we have other math facts.
+• - If you see the results of each operation we have other math facts.

-- * First result == 2
+• - First result == 2

-- * Second result == 4 (which is the double of the last result)
+• - Second result == 4 (which is the double of the last result)

-- * Third result == 8 (which is the double of the last result)
+• - Third result == 8 (which is the double of the last result)

-- * Fourth result == 16 (which is the double of the last result)
+• - Fourth result == 16 (which is the double of the last result)

-- * Fifth result == 32 (which is the double of the last result)
+• - Fifth result == 32 (which is the double of the last result)

-- * Sixth result == 64 (which is the double of the last result)
+• - Sixth result == 64 (which is the double of the last result)

-- I think you got it!
+• I think you got it!

 Logarithmic formula

-How can we translate this formula to code?
+How can we translate this to code?

-Of course, we have different ways to solve this coding problem.
-Still, here we're talking about searching operations (like "divide and conquer") as a solution that meets the requirements to be logarithmic.
+Of course we have different ways to solve this problem, but here we’re talking just about searching operations as a solution that meets the requirements to be logarithmic.
+Later in new blog posts we’ll be solving these kinds of problems.
+For now I think we have enough theory to understand the logarithmic notation

-I hope you learned a lot.
+I hope you learnt a lot

 Thanks for reading